Isaac Babel: Arrest and execution

-On May 15, 1939, Antonina Pirozhkova was awakened by four NKVD agents pounding upon the door of their Moscow apartment.
+On 15 May 1939, Antonina Pirozhkova was awakened by four NKVD agents pounding upon the door of their Moscow apartment.
 Although surprised, she agreed to accompany them to Babel's dacha in Peredelkino.
 Babel was then placed under arrest.
 According to Pirozhkova: "In the car, one of the men sat in back with Babel and me while the other one sat in front with the driver.
 'The worst part of this is that my mother won't be getting my letters', and then he was silent for a long time.
 I could not say a single word.
 Babel asked the secret policeman sitting next to him, 'So I guess you don't get too much sleep, do you?'
 And he even laughed.
-As we approached Moscow, I said to Babel, 'I'll be waiting for you, it will be as if you've gone to Odesa... only there won't be any letters....'
+As we approached Moscow, I said to Babel, 'I'll be waiting for you, it will be as if you've gone to Odessa... only there won't be any letters....'
 He answered, 'I ask you to see that the child not be made miserable.'
 "But I don't know what my destiny will be."
 At this point, the man sitting beside Babel said to me, "We have no claims whatsoever against you."
 We drove to the Lubyanka Prison and through the gates.
 The car stopped before the massive, closed door where two sentries stood guard.
 Babel kissed me hard and said, "Someday we'll see each other..."
-And without looking back, he got out of the car and went through that door.
+And without looking back, he got out of the car and went through that door."

 According to Nadezhda Mandelstam, Babel's arrest became the subject of an urban legend within the NKVD.
 NKVD agents, she explains, were fond of "telling stories about the risks they ran" in arresting "enemies of the people".
 Babel had, according to NKVD lore, "seriously wounded one of our men" while "resisting arrest".
 Mrs. Mandelstam contemptuously declared, "Whenever I hear such tales I think of the tiny hole in the skull of Isaac Babel, a cautious, clever man with a high forehead, who probably never once in his life held a pistol in his hands."

 According to Peter Constantine, from the day of his arrest, Isaac Babel "became a nonperson in the Soviet Union.
 His name was blotted out, removed from literary dictionaries and encyclopedias, and taken off school and university syllabi.
 He became unmentionable in any public venue.
 When the film director Mark Donskoi's famous Gorky trilogy premiered the following year, Babel, who had worked on the screenplay, had been removed from the credits."